 Our next rescue was a two-year-old neglected Belgian Terveuren/Border Collie cross.
 Hubby wanted a dog of his own after seeing how amazing Luna was and the bond we had built between us with all the fun and training we were having.
 Yann is great, he’s totally transformed in the time we’ve had him, physically and mentally.
 He was over 10kg underweight, riddled with worms and fleas and hadn’t been neutered.
 We rescued him directly from his previous owners so thankfully he never knew the inside of a dog shelter.

 We were honestly going to stop there!
 But when one of Luna’s brothers was being destructive and escaping lots, his owners decided to rehome him.
 So, initially as an emergency foster scenario, we took him in.
 However, it quickly became clear that they loved being together, so we took Dexter on permanently.
 Again, when he came to us he was underweight and riddled with ticks.
 So there was a period of healing and training to be done with him.
-But he’s now the most affectionate, loyal dog ever, and he and Luna are like two peas in a pod, getting into trouble together and thick as thieves.
+But he’s now the most affectionate, loyal dog ever.
+He and Luna are like two peas in a pod, getting into trouble together.
 Good thing they have their big brother Yann to keep them in order!

 Honestly, we’re not getting any more dogs – for now!
 We may foster for the local shelter, but definitely not taking any more on.
 At least not until we can afford a bigger house!